-Thanks to Kristin for suggesting Cashel as our Baby Name of the Day.
+Thanks to Kristin for suggesting our Baby Name of the Day.

 The Rock of Cashel was the traditional seat of the kings of Munster.
 Tales of legendary High Kings ruling from the stronghold blur with the historically accurate.
 Brian Boru fought for Cashel, and ruled there.

 That alone is enough to make this a thoroughly Irish heritage choice.

 As if the rock’s royal significance wasn’t enough, it’s said that Saint Patrick himself battled the devil in a cave not so far from Cashel.

 When the saint triumphed, rock flew all the way to form the base of Cashel.

 Some say that it was Saint Patrick himself who converted the King of Munster to Christianity right there, on the rock wrested from the devil, in the 400s.

 That colors the nature of the name, adding in a spiritual element, and a triumphant one, too.

 Visit Cashel today, and you’ll find that the oldest buildings date only to the 1100s or so.
 There’s a thirteenth century cathedral, plus the castle itself, which was finished sometime in the 1400s.
 But the site’s roots are not in contention.
 In fact, there’s an early medieval text called “The Story of the Finding of Cashel” that dates to the 700s.